kpine/zwave-js-server-docker/README.md

 - `/cache` - The driver [cache directory](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions).
 A volume or bind mount should be mapped to this directory to persist the network information between container restarts.
 - `/cache/config` - The driver [device configuration priority directory](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions).
 Used to load your custom device configuration files.
 The directory is automatically created if `/cache` is a named volume, otherwise it must be created manually or mapped as a volume/bind mount.
 - `/logs` - When logging to file is enabled, this is the directory where the driver log file is written to.
-Assign a volume or bind mount to this directory to access and save the logfiles outside of the container.
+Assign a volume or bind mount to this directory to access and save the log files outside of the container.

 ### Ports